 In the second phase, a survey was conducted in villages which were suspected as habitats of the Javan langur based on results of the first phase.
 In the villages observation paths were established in forest areas.
 Total transects in each village varied from 5 km to 6 km, and the length of each transect varied from 1 km to 3 km, depended on the area of the forest blocks.
 Transect length was measured by using hipchain.
 Transects in several places used footpath and other situation used new trail [17].
 The forest areas where the research was conducted have many ravines with a very steep topography.
 Therefore, the transect was turned if there was a cliff as a result the shape of the transects in several places was not a straight lined.
 The existing of the cliff was one of the reason why the transects used the footpath.
 To get the proportions of land cover types in the path traversed, we recorded the type of land cover every 100 meters along the transect [18] based on the plant species composition.
-The grouping of types of land cover were in the forms of natural forest, not forest, coffee plantation, and shrubs.
+The grouping of types of land cover were in the forms of natural forest, mix of natural forest and crops, mixed-garden, pine forest, mixed pine forest, teak forest, mahogany forest, rosewood forest, coffee plantation, and shrubs.
 At the time of meeting Javan langur on the transect, we recorded the coordinates of encounter location by using a GPSmap 62sc receiver and landcover type to know the habitat types used.
 Observations generally began at 07.00 to 11.00 am.
 However, during rainy morning, the survey was postponed for a while, and then we started when the rain stopped.